ionic-team/ionic-docs/docs/angular/config.md

 ## Global Config

-To override the default Ionic configurations for your application, provide your own custom config to `IonicModule.forRoot(...)`.
+To override the default Ionic configurations for your app, provide your own custom config to `IonicModule.forRoot(...)`.
 The available config keys can be found in the [`IonicConfig`](#ionicconfig) interface.

 For example, to disable ripple effects and default the mode to Material Design: